-One of the most important retirement decisions you will make is when to sign up for Social Security.
-Several retirement calculators have been developed to help you determine the optimal age to start Social Security payments.
+One of the most important retirement decisions you will make is when to apply for Social Security.
+Several retirement calculators have been developed to help you determine the optimal retirement age to start Social Security payments.
 But these calculators often produce varying results for the same scenario due to slightly different underlying assumptions.
-For example, a 55-year-old woman with a $40,000 salary who plans to sign up for Social Security at her full retirement age of 67 would receive benefit estimates ranging from $1,141 using Bankrate's calculator to $1,512 with AARP's calculator, according to a recent analysis of six Social Security calculators by the Social Security Administration.
+For example, a 55-year-old woman with a $40,000 salary who plans to sign up for Social Security at her full retirement age of 67 would receive benefit estimates ranging from $1,141 using Bankrate's calculator to $1,512 with AARP's calculator, according to an analysis of six Social Security calculators by the Social Security Administration.

-Nonetheless, these calculators can help you begin thinking about what you can do to maximize the amount you will receive from Social Security in retirement.
+These calculators can help you begin thinking about what you can do to maximize the amount you will receive from Social Security in retirement.
 Here's how to decide which calculator will best help you make your Social Security claiming decision.

 It's important to note that none of these calculators can provide the exact dollar amount you will receive from the Social Security Administration in retirement.
 The SSA cautions that your actual benefit may differ from the estimate for a variety of reasons including fluctuating earnings, delayed retirement, inflation adjustments, legislative changes and the deduction of Medicare premiums from Social Security payments.
 However, these tools can give you an idea of how your payments will change if you delay claiming Social Security and coordinate benefits with a spouse.